Kassina senegalensis: Description

 Senegal running frogs are relatively small and stocky.
 The vomer teeth of the upper mouth are arranged in two small groups.
 The tongue is heart-shaped.
 The Eustachian tube is quite small, and the eardrums are indistinct from the layer of skin covering them.
-There are four fingers, completely free of webbing; in size, the third is longest, followed by the fourth, then the second, then fourth.
+Its four unwebbed fingers ordered from shortest to longest are its first, second, fourth, and third digits.
 The toes are also unwebbed.
 The eyes are large and somewhat protruding, while the head is shaped like an equilateral triangle, rounded at the tip.
 The entire body is smooth.
 In colour, Kassina senegalensis is greyish black, with brown longitudinal bands and spots of the same colour on various locations of the body, including the ears and eyes.
 They range in size from 35 to 40 mm.
-Males are a little smaller than females, and have chocolate-coloured vocal sacs that can grow nearly twice their normal size during calling.
+Males are a little smaller than females, and they have chocolate-coloured vocal sacs that can grow nearly twice their normal size during calls.

-Eggs are about 3 mm in diameter; this includes the jellylike membrane that covers them.
+Kassina senegalensis eggs are about 3 mm in diameter; this includes the jellylike membrane that covers them.
 Identification of tadpoles can be difficult, as there is much variation among them, a trait shared with other species in the genus Kassina.
 They grow up to 75 mm long, with wide fins and humped backs.

 Distribution and habitat

-Kassina senegalensis is found over a large portion of Africa, from Senegal in the west, to Ethiopia and Somalia in the east, all the way south to South Africa.
+Kassina senegalensis is found over a large portion of Africa, from Senegal in the west to Ethiopia and Somalia in the east, all the way south to South Africa.
 Its presence is uncertain in Burundi, the Democratic Republic of the Congo, Guinea-Bissau, Mauritania, and Togo.
 In the northern parts of its distribution, specifically Kenya and Tanzania, the relationship between its range and that of its relative Kassina somalica is not well understood.
-It is founds in many different habitats, including savannas (both humid and dry), shrublands, montane grasslands, wetlands, and artificial environments (such as pastureland and canals).
+It is found in many different habitats, including savannas (both humid and dry), montane grasslands and shrublands, wetlands, and artificial environments (such as pastures and canals).
 They can be found at elevations as high as 2000 m.

 Behaviour and ecology

 Reproduction and life cycle

-Breeding can take place in both temporary and permanent sources of water, although due to their relatively long growth time, these are usually permanent or semi-permanent.
+Kassina senegalensis can breed in both temporary and permanent sources of water, although due to their relatively long growth time, these are usually permanent or semi-permanent.
 Males call to attract females.
-The male clasps the female, the latter of which initiates egg laying, with their cloacae kept about 2 mm apart, the male's behind the females.
-Eggs are fertilised one-at-a-time in this manner.
-The pair frequently move during this process, laying between one and fifteen eggs at each position.
+The clasping male initiates the female's egg laying with their cloacae kept about 2 mm apart.
+The male stays behind the female to fertilize eggs one at a time as the pair frequently moves to lay between one and fifteen eggs at each position.
 They are laid at a depth between 1 and 6 cm, quickly sinking to the bottom.
-A total of about 600 are laid, which hatch after around six days.
-The presence of fish in breeding ponds was found to cause shorter breeding periods, although this was different than many other frog species, which simply did not breed at all.
-All species, K. senegalensis included, immediately stopped breeding activity when the catfish Clarias gariepinus was introduced.
+A total of about 600 eggs are laid, which hatch after around six days.
+The presence of fish in breeding ponds shortens mating periods, whereas many other frog species avoid breeding in such conditions.
+All tested frog species, K. senegalensis included, immediately stopped breeding activity when the catfish species Clarias gariepinus is introduced.
 They take 50–60 days to complete metamorphosis.